Share this article:

 • Observe the battery LEDs—successful resets typically restore normal LED patterns.

-• In case of correct reset you do not need to press SW button on other batteries, they will be turned on automatically by the master battery.
+• If the reset was successful, you do not need to press the SW button on the other batteries.
+They will automatically be powered on by the master battery.

 Troubleshooting Tips if the Reset Fails